What Does it Take to Be a Data Warehousing Specialist?

 - Datastage Developer

-Job Demand for Data Warehousing Specialists
+Are There Job Opportunities for Data Warehousing Specialists?

 The states with the most job growth for Data Warehousing Specialist are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.

-Salary for a Data Warehousing Specialist
+What is the Average Salary of a Data Warehousing Specialist

-The typical yearly salary for Data Warehousing Specialists is somewhere between $47,350 and $144,820.
+Data Warehousing Specialists make between $47,350 and $144,820 a year.

 Data Warehousing Specialists who work in District of Columbia, Maryland, or New Hampshire, make the highest salaries.